 "Compared to other species, they have a better faculty of association and a great motor capacity", adds Hervé Fritz.
 A large number of species have means, specific or generic, to defend themselves from a danger, even if they ignore its nature: for example bats, which use a kind of sound radar which allows them to recover the danger. echo on an obstacle of a cry they emitted.
 Thus they are aware of a change in vibration, which signals a dramatic change in their environment.
 Another example is the rabbit and other four-legged animals which have, on the basis of vibrations on the ground, learned to sense the dangers. (…)

 Animals have "alert codes": they emit alarm calls like deer when approaching predators, or birds when a raptor hovers.
 The elephant, which is very vocal, is able to express its nervousness by cries associated with danger.
-Without knowing how to swim effectively, which elephants or tigers do very well in Asian fauna, "many terrestrial mammals are able to get out of a critical aquatic situation", and for example to cross a watercourse if the situation imposes it, according to Hervé Fritz.
+Without knowing how to swim effectively, which elephants and tigers do very well in Asian fauna, "many land mammals are capable of extricating themselves from a critical aquatic situation", and for example of crossing a watercourse if the situation requires it, according to Hervé Fritz.